Special to WorldTribune.com

-After 1975, Navrozov published several thousand magazine articles and newspaper columns for the New York City Tribune, Newsmax and World Tribune which, however diverse the subjects drawing his attention and commentary, have a common theme, namely the incapacity of the West to survive in the present era of increasingly sophisticated totalitarianism.
+After 1975, Navrozov published several thousand magazine articles and newspaper columns for the New York Tribune (later re-named the New York City Tribune), Newsmax and World Tribune which, however diverse the subjects drawing his attention and commentary, have a common theme, namely the incapacity of the West to survive in the present era of increasingly sophisticated totalitarianism.

 He also served as honorary chairman of the “Alternative to the New York Times Committee” during the early 1980s and generated intense interest in the Soviet emigre community when he challenged an editor of the Times to a public debate at the Waldorf Astoria Hotel.
 The editor did not appear and Navrozov addressed the audience on the need for a competing serious international newspaper in New York to refute the outsized influence of the N.Y.
 Times.

 “Lev had the humility of a young child but was utterly incapable of compromising his integrity,” Morton said.